 Parramatta’s commercial precinct consists of twin commercial towers complemented by tenant suites, conference facilities, childcare, auditorium, and a commercial catering kitchen.

-Walker Corporation will deliver stages 4, 6 and 8.
+Walker Corporation will deliver the urban renewal in stages 4, 6 and 8.
 Stages 4 and 6 include dual mixed-use commercial towers, and offer 110,000 square metre of A-Grade premium office space to meet the needs of a range of tenants.